Robotgiggle/hex-interpreter/README.md

 - `HexPattern(NORTH_WEST qaq)`
 - `HexPattern(EAST eadaewea)`

-To use this tool, just run the python script and input your hexpattern.
-You'll get back the pattern's name (if it has one), along with an image of the pattern which can include stroke order.
-You can also customize your experience in multiple ways via the built-in settings menu.
-Options include adding custom patterns to the name registry, changing the scale and style of the pattern images, and saving the pattern images to your device as PNG files.
+This tool interprets hexpatterns, translating them into a more readable format.
+To use the tool, just download the files from the latest release, run the python script, and enter your hexpattern.
+You'll get back the pattern's name, if it has one, along with an image of the pattern.
+By default, the displayed image will show the stroke order for the pattern, so you'll know exactly what order to draw it in.

+### List Mode

 Alternatively, you can provide a list of multiple hexpatterns rather than just one.
 To do this, enter your patterns within a set of square brackets, separated by a comma and a space.
 The program will return a line-by-line list of the patterns necessary to create whatever list you entered, along with an image of all those patterns drawn out.

-List mode can also handle non-pattern iotas.
-The text output will print the full text of an iota if it's not a valid pattern, while the image output will represent non-patterns with various special symbols depending on their type.
+List mode can also handle non-pattern iotas – things like vectors, entity references, or even nested pattern lists.
+In the line-by-line translation of your list, non-pattern iotas will be displayed as `NON-PATTERN: <iota text>`.
+In the image display, non-patterns will be represented by various symbols based on the nature of that particular iota.
+Nested lists will be displayed as `[]`, vectors will be displayed as `⟨⟩`, numbers will be displayed as `#`, widgets (stuff like Null and Garbage) will be displayed as `?`, and anything else will be assumed to be the name of a player or entity and displayed as `@`.

+### Pattern Names

-In both modes, you can input a pattern's name rather than a hexpattern code.
+In both modes, you can input a pattern's name (official or internal) rather than a hexpattern code.
 Capitalization doesn't matter, and you don't even need to enter the full name - as long as you've provided enough of the name to avoid ambiguity, it will work.
 Entering a pattern by name will function identically to entering the associated hexpattern, although the start direction will be automatically set to the default for that pattern.

+### Customization

+The built-in settings menu, accessed by entering "s" in the main prompt, allows you to customize your experience in numerous ways.
+Options include adding custom patterns to the registry, changing the scale and style of the output images, saving the output images to your device as PNG files, and much more.
+Normally, the changes you make in the settings menu are only for the current session – but the "save current settings as default" option allows you to save your personal preferences directly into the settings.json file.

+There is also an admin menu, which can be accessed by entering the word "admin" in the main prompt.
+The admin menu provides more direct access to both the program settings and the pattern registry, and also allows you to easily view the entire list of registered patterns.
+This can be more useful than the normal settings menu if you're planning on making your own modifications to the program, but it can cause serious errors if misused.
+If you use this feature, make sure you know what you're doing!